-Vantage Point of Northwest Arkansas has been helping children, teens, adults, and older adults who come to us with mental illness, chemical dependency, and dual diagnosis for over 30 years.
+Vantage Point of Northwest Arkansas, located in Fayetteville, has been helping children, teens, adults, and older adults who come to our center with mental illness, chemical dependency, and dual diagnosis for over 30 years.
 Our compassionate, state-of-the-art treatment approaches have helped countless people just like you successfully overcome drug abuse and addiction while beginning down the path to sobriety.

 How to Help a Loved One or Family Member Seek Treatment

 If you’ve been watching your loved one slowly spiral downward into a destructive cycle of addiction, you’re probably feeling helpless and alone.
 You’re struggling with a number of emotions – anger, sadness, frustration, and guilt, and don’t know what to do.
 You may be afraid to broach the topic for fear of exacerbating the situation, making things even worse.
 As you watch your loved one become a slave to drugs, you know that something must be done.
 Here are some tips for helping your loved one into a treatment center or rehab for drug abuse and addiction: